Diversity and Belonging

 As part of the Taskforce initiative, Lauder Institute faculty and staff were able to participate in the same workshops and sessions created for students including: Managing Difficult Conversations, Advancing Diversity and Belonging in Organizations, and Unconscious Bias.
-The staff and faculty sub-group of the Taskforce continues to work on future programming in similar areas.
+The staff and faculty sub-group of the Taskforce continues to implement programming in similar areas.
 Members of the Taskforce also participate in other campus initiatives to promote and integrate best practices related to diversity, equity, inclusion and social justice.

 - TAASS (Task Force on Support to Asian and Asian American Students and Scholars) — TAASS has worked to raise awareness of resources the University can provide to support Asian and Asian American community members and of the growing threat of anti-Asian behavior, as well as the Penn community’s shared determination to stand against such behavior.